 Bakkerud apologised to Timmy and the Hansen team explaining that he simply messed up his race laps, thinking it was the final lap thus coming in far too hot for what he thought was the finish line.

->

-> The rest of Q4 was a lot calmer with wins from Anton Marklund, Timo Scheider and Kevin Hansen who won Q4 overall with a fastest time of the weekend.
-Bakkeruds team mate Liam Doran benefitted from the exclusion, he then progressed into the semi final.
+The rest of Q4 was a lot calmer with wins from Anton Marklund, Timo Scheider and Kevin Hansen who won Q4 overall with the fastest time of the weekend.
+Bakkeruds teammate Liam Doran benefitted from the exclusion, he then progressed into the semi-final.

->

-> Liam Doran and Timur Tierzyanov had a proper ding dong battle on the final lap, racing corner to corner in the fight for third place but it was Doran who made it into the final, his first since Hockenheim 2016.
+Liam Doran and Timur Tierzyanov had a proper ding dong battle on the final lap, racing corner to corner in the fight for third place but it was Doran who made it into the final, his first since Hockenheim 2016.
 Kevin Hansen crossed the finish line first with Timo Scheider side swiping the wall as he crossed the line in second place.

 Niclas Grönholm had made his first-ever pole for the second semi-final but he somehow bogged down his Hyundai i20 getting a poor start off the line.
 At the back of the pack with him going into turn 1 Cyril Raymond was up on two wheels, once again thanks to that high curb, a puncture from this then forced his retirement from the race.